 Postoperative care.
-Following 90 minutes of surgery, a special dressing and soft bandages are placed on the operated area, adults and cooperative children may go home the same day.
+Following 90 minutes of surgery, a special dressing and soft bandages are applied to the operated area, adults and cooperative children may go home the same day.
 Generally there is no pain, but analgesics and anti-inflammatories may be administered prophylactically.
 Parents are instructed to ensure that the child not sleep on his or her ears the first 6 days, and a week later the bandages are removed and in some cases a headband or night bandaging is indicated for two more weeks.
 Given that the ear is a very delicate tissue, swelling may not subside completely for 2 months, although the results are seen within 10 days.

 Before and 4 months after surgery.